 They also run regular webinars providing an overview of the system, or you can email them for advice at email@example.com.
 Follow the Covidence blog to read updates about the system and articles on how to use it.

 For questions about the University of York licence and access to Covidence, please email firstname.lastname@example.org.
 Please note, however, that we are unable to provide detailed support and guidance to use the system.
-For support with conducting systematic reviews or literature searching in general, please contact your department's Academic Liaison Librarian.
+For support with conducting systematic reviews or literature searching in general, please contact your Faculty Librarians.
 Find their contact details on the Library Subject Guide for your department.